davidbauch/QDaCC/README.md

 Uses `10ps/100fs + 20ps/200fs + 30ps/300fs = 300` points for the grid, where for the first 10ps a timestep of 100fs is used, between 10ps and 20ps a timestep of 200fs is used, and between 20ps and 30ps a timestep of 300fs is used.

 ---
-### Interpolation Parameters
+### Interpolation
 The program uses interpolation for creating equidistant grids for the G1 and G2 calculations, as well as creating smooth outputs for the raw data that is calculated using varying timesteps.
 If not specified, the temporal outputs are not interpolated.
-The correlation functions are always at least linearly interpolated to guarantee all G1 and G2 functions are compatible with each other.
+The correlation functions are always at least linearly interpolated onto equidistant grids to guarantee all G1 and G2 functions are compatible with each other.

     -interpolate
 Enables interpolation of the temporal output data.
 The standard interpolation method used is the [Monotone Hermite Spline Interpolation](https://jbrd.github.io/2020/12/27/monotone-cubic-interpolation.html) provided by the [ALGLIB](https://www.alglib.net/) package.
 If this flag ist not passed, the temporal outputs will **NOT** be interpolated.